Skip to main content

 The Polkadot Parachain Host Implementers' Guide provides details about Runtime Architecture and Runtime API.

-• Being aware of various forks of the blockchain, what behaviors should a node take?
+• Knowing various forks of the blockchain, what behaviors should a node take?
 What information should a node extract from the state of which forks, and how should that information be used?
-This is handled by the Node-side behavior, which defines all activities that a node undertakes given its view of the blockchain.
+This is handled by the Node-side behavior, which defines all activities a node undertakes given its view of the blockchain.
 The node-side behavior can be divided into two categories:

-• Networking behaviors, these relate to how information is distributed between nodes, but not how the information is used afterwards.
+• Networking behaviors, relate to how information is distributed between nodes but not how the information is used afterward.

 info